 Missouri Historic Schools Alliance

-Formerly the Ozarks Country School Association, the Missouri Historic Schools Alliance has a mission to research, restore and maintain one-room schools in Missouri.
+The Missouri Historic Schools Alliance (MHSA) has a mission to research, restore and maintain one-room schools in Missouri.
 Participants in this MU Exension program work with individuals interested in preserving the state's one-room schools as a means of community and economic development.
 The Missouri Historic Schools Alliance works with local groups and building owners to establish non-profit organizations to preserve these schools create active rural community hubs once again.
-Membership form.
+To date, MHSA has assisted, instructed and advised these success stories: 8 school restorations, 12 books on historic schools, 6 historic nominations, 14 articles with statewide and national exposure,

 Missouri Directory of One-Room Schools